seandenigris/XML-Parser/repository/XML-Parser.package/XMLUTF8StreamDecoder.class/README.md

-A stream decoder for UTF-8 streams.
+A stream decoder for UTF-8 streams. (accepts overlong encodings)